 Objective 1: Create and maintain 20% of manageable area in early successional forest habitat.

-- Regularly use silvicultural forest management practices, either commercial or non-commercial, to maintain early succession forest habitat. - Target regeneration of aspen stands and maintain them in the sapling stage by cutting and regenerating pole size trees to promote root sprouts. - Focus early succession habitat maintenance along edges of fields, permanent wildlife openings, powerline rights-of-way and road edges. - Objective 2: Maintain diverse age classes and species across the forest that provides habitat for a variety of wildlife species.

-- Use Best Management Practices to maintain forest cover and protect soils from erosion on steeper slopes. - Use BMP's and appropriate silviculture techniques to maintain various age classes of forest habitat from seedling-sapling to older forest. - Objective 3: To manage older forest habitat for long term wildlife food production and promote acorns and other hard mast production.
+Strategies: • Regularly use silvicultural forest management practices, either commercial or non-commercial, to maintain early succession forest habitat.
+Target regeneration of aspen stands and maintain them in the sapling stage by cutting and regenerating pole size trees to promote root sprouts.
+Focus early succession habitat maintenance along edges of fields, permanent wildlife openings, powerline rights-of-way and road edges.
+Objective 2: Maintain diverse age classes and species across the forest that provides habitat for a variety of wildlife species.
+Strategies: • Use Best Management Practices to maintain forest cover and protect soils from erosion on steeper slopes. • Use BMP's and appropriate silviculture techniques to maintain various age classes of forest habitat from seedling-sapling to older forest.
+Objective 3: To manage older forest habitat for long term wildlife food production and promote acorns and other hard mast production.
+Strategies: 1 • Complete comprehensive and detailed forest inventory and maintain a significant oak component throughout the forest. • Conduct timber harvest and site preparation to focus on improving the oak component and ensuring oak regeneration in future stands. • Conduct crop tree management to improve oak survival and improve hard and soft mast production throughout.
+This will also improve understory species that will benefit from the springs in the area.

-- Complete comprehensive and detailed forest inventory and maintain a significant oak component throughout the forest. - Conduct timber harvest and site preparation to focus on improving the oak component and ensuring oak regeneration in future stands. - Conduct crop tree management to improve oak survival and improve hard and soft mast production throughout.
-This will also improve understory regeneration, cover, and vertical structure beneficial for a variety of forest wildlife species. - Objective 4: Maintain and protect the spring seeps, drainages and water quality for invertebrates as well as to provide winter habitat for turkeys and other species that will benefit from the springs in the area.
+- and soft mast production throughout.
+This will also improve understory regeneration, cover, and vertical structure beneficial for a variety of forest wildlife species. - Objective 4: Maintain and protect the spring seeps, drainages and water quality for invertebrates as well as to provide winter habitat for turkeys and other